tokkonopapa/WordPress-IP-Geo-Block/README.md

 #### Change log

+- 1.2.1
+    - **Fixed an issue:** Option table will be updated automatically without deactivate/re-activate when this plugin is upgraded.
+    - **A little bit performance improvement:**
+      Less memory footprint at downloading Maxmind database.
+      Less sql queries when `Save statistics` is enable.
 - 1.2.0
     - **New feature:** Added Maxmind GeoLite database auto downloader and updater.
     - The filter hook `ip-geo-block-validate` was discontinued.